 - Be mindful of portion sizes — eating or drinking only as much as your body needs

 - Use good food safety practices — keep things clean!

 - Keep moving — find activities you enjoy that keep you moving

 5 Classroom Activities for National Nutrition Month

-This is a simple option, but can help students to organize healthy food options in their minds.
-Have them find words in categories like fruits, vegetables, proteins, legumes, etc, and then discuss as a group which words they found and which category of healthy food they belong in.
+This is a simple option, but it can help students organize healthy food options in their minds.
+Have them find words in categories like fruits, vegetables, proteins, legumes, etc., and then discuss as a group which words they found and which category of healthy food they belong in.
 Then go over the health benefits of incorporating all the different food categories into their diet.

 Use toy food or printed images of healthy food options and hide them around the room.
-Have the class, one at a time, find a healthy food hiding somewhere in the classroom and tell the group about the food they found.
-Perhaps offer a bonus prize for the student who can correctly categorize the healthy food.
+Have the class, one at a time, find healthy food hiding somewhere in the classroom and tell the group about the food they found.
+Perhaps offer a bonus prize for students who can correctly categorize the healthy food.